BibhuAsish1925/Verilog-Projects---Bibhu-Asish-Panda/README.md

 ---

-This repository contains Verilog codes for basic digital circuits, useful for both **academic learning** and **interview preparation**.

 Welcome to my collection of Digital VLSI (DVLSI) design projects.
 This repository contains RTL-level designs, testbenches, and simulation setups for various digital systems implemented using Verilog HDL.
 Each project is organized in its own folder with well-structured source files.

 ---